 When life is finally discovered on another planet, it will probably be yeast.
-Fungi are hearty cootiesgerms; including viri, bacteria, and fungi that have some characteristics of both plants and animals.
+Fungi are hearty cooties that have some characteristics of both plants and animals.
 They can morph into different forms in order to survive and thrive.
 Spores can be dormant for years.
 This life form probably evolved in concert with humans, so there shouldn’t have been a problem.

 There was a natural balance.
-But then, antibiotics entered the picture.
+Then, antibiotics entered the picture.
 They are a part of the fabric of our modern environment.
 Need a Caesarean delivery?
-That’s done with intravenous antibiotics, through a sterile field (not exactly the natural way).
+That’s done with intravenous antibiotics, through a sterile field.
 Get a cold or flu?
 Antibiotics.
 Fever?
 Sure.
 How about, “I think that I’m getting sick”?
 Antibiotics are good for that, too!
 We haven’t changed genetically in the past decade, but those little yeasty beasties could have.

 So, the valuable organisms that are supposed to be doing good work in our gut – work that affects the immune system, the nervous system and digestion are all depleted.
 Could that be why some children keep getting “sick all of the time?”
-Could that be why chldren have unusual pooping patterns, have difficulty toilet training or require laxatives and stimulants?
-Is it possible that much of the eczema that children have, especially the kind that won’t get better easily, is due to a fungal infection?
-Could that cause some of the behaviors that we see in autism?
+Could that be why chldren have unusual stooling patterns, difficulty toilet training or require laxatives?
+Isn’t it possible that much of the eczema that children have, especially the kind that won’t get better easily, is due to a fungal overgrowth?
+Could an unhealthy G-I system lead to some of the behaviors that we see in autism?

-OK, the clinical fact that I observe each and every day is this: many children who exhibit stereotypiesrepetitive or ritualistic movements, postures, or utterances and other movement disorders demonstrate improvement in those characteristics when their gut health is addressed.
+The clinical fact that I observe each and every day is this: many children who exhibit stereotypies and other movement disorders demonstrate improvement in those characteristics when their gut health is addressed.
 And, specifically, the bug that seems to cause the greatest havoc is fungus (yeast, Candida, mold, spores, hyphae, slime).

 How To Recognize A Yeast When You See One